OpenStackOnRaPi/ostackinstall/README.md

       dhcp6: false

 # Bridge brmux
-# logically, this is a switch belonging to the physical infrastructure of the
+# logically, this is a switch belonging to the local network of the
-# data centre provider network (normally, physical network)
+# data centre provider network (normally, L2 segment of a physical network)

   bridges:
     brmux: